Skip to main content

 • Date of Class

-Additional details on required documentation can be found in OAR 848-035-0040.
+Additional details on required documentation, including for non-course continuing competency activities, can be found in OAR 848-035-0040.

 Yes, and it's a great way to refresh your knowledge of Oregon laws regarding the practice of Physical Therapy!

-All CC courses taken within the current certification period may count towards your continuing competency requirements.
+All CC courses taken in the 2 years prior to your license expiration date may count towards your continuing competency requirements for renewal.

 The Board does not approve Continuing Competency courses, but does require that courses have been sponsored, certified, or approved by another established and recognized health related organization, professional association, or state.